Furyton/my-little-notes/posts/UML-01.md

 \{h\in H: L_{D,f}\gt \epsilon\}
 $$

-let M be the set of misleading training set
+let M be the set of the misleading training set

 $$
 \{S|_x:\exists h\in H_B, L_S(h)=0\}